Alif210222/EduMate.web/README.md

 ## 📌 Features

+###  Lesson
+- You can find your lession ans like(Guid) , Theory question ans from this section .

 ### 🗓️ Class Scheduler
 - Add, update, and delete classes with subject, date, time, and instructor.
 - View **Today’s Tasks** to stay on track.